TheRealRaeed/RaeedChat-Feedback/README.md

 # Welcome to RaeedChat Feedback

-Submit bugs and issues in issues tab
+Submit bugs and issues in issues tab.
+Feedback can be posted in discussions or issues tab.

 # Go to proper channels